Harriet Constable and Lucy Steeds

 Join author Annie Lyons for a fun-filled adult workshop aimed at anyone who wants to have a go at writing fiction - whether you long to discover if you really do have that novel in you or just want to put pen to paper and see where it takes you.

-Designed to ease you into the writing process and bring you confidence as a writer, the workshop will cover the basics of storytelling: generating ideas, understanding structure, creating a character and developing their story.
+Designed to ease you into the writing process and build your confidence as a writer, the workshop will cover the basics of storytelling: generating ideas, understanding structure, creating a character, and developing their story.

 You'll use a combination of individual and group exercises to get the brains buzzing and the words flowing!